In this Article

 What Kind of Baby Powder is Good for Babies?

 There are a number of baby powder brands to choose from and to get the best one for your baby, it is best to carry out a bit of research on your own.
 Stick to a trusted and reputed brand, to begin with, so you are at least assured of good quality ingredients.
 Baby powders that have talcum as its base should be avoided as much as possible or at least restrict its use.
 Baby powders made from corn starch is highly recommended by doctors and paediatricians since its particles are larger and hence difficult to get in the surrounding air.
-In fact, if diapers are changed at regular intervals, there are minimal chances of developing diaper rash and the use of baby powder can be eliminated.

-Tips to Remember while Using a Baby Powder
+Tips to Remember While Using a Baby Powder

 While using baby powder, make sure you choose the right powder and use it in the right way.
 Here are a few easy-to-remember tips that will help you to do so: